-Time trials actually exist in a number of different sports, from cycling to cross country skiiing and motorsports.
+Time trials actually exist in a number of different sports, from cycling to cross country skiing and motorsports.
 A TT is basically a timed race from one point to another, but in cycling there are two main types - the individual time trial and the team time trial.

-The individual time trial sees each rider compete alone against the clock without the benefit of slipstreaming, while a TTT sees a team of riders (from two to 10) race as a unit to complete the course in the fastest time.
+The individual time trial sees each rider compete alone against the clock without the benefit of slipstreaming, while a TTT sees a team of riders (from two to ten) race as a unit to complete the course in the fastest time.

 What is the difference between a time trial bike and a road bike?

-TT bikes come with special out-front handlebars that put rider in a narrow tucked position to reduce their aerodynamic drag, while they also have a ‘base bar,’ which riders use to brake and corner more comfortably.
+Because of this, they are often heavier, trickier to handle and less comfortable than a traditional road bike, with a completely different riding position used in order to gain as many valuable seconds as possible.
+This is achieved through special out-front handlebars that put riders in a narrow tucked position to reduce their aerodynamic drag, while they also have a ‘base bar,’ which riders use to brake and corner more comfortably.